HNLMS Cerberus (1869): In service again 1889

 In January 1889 the naval department ordered electrical lighting for Cerberus at the company Smit & Co in Slikkerveer.
-Cerberus was to be put into service again on 21 June 1889 under Captain-lt H.J. de Wal Cerberus would be part of a squadron un Captain Mac Leod, consisting of the Buffel, Stier, Matador and Cerberus and 4 gunboats.
+Cerberus was to be put into service again on 21 June 1889 under Captain-lt H.J. de Wal Cerberus would be part of a squadron under Captain Mac Leod, consisting of Buffel, Stier, Matador, Cerberus, and 4 gunboats.
 In late June Cerberus steamed to the Zuiderzee with the gunboats Bulgia and Geep.
-They sailed to Hoorn, and after staying there for some days they left again Willemsoord.
-In mid July the designed squadron was formed, and on 20 August it left Nieuwediep, the operation was delayed because Cerberus got a rope in its keel.
+They sailed to Hoorn.
+After staying there for some days, they left left for Willemsoord.
+In mid July the designed squadron was formed, and on 20 August it left Nieuwediep.
+The operation was delayed because Cerberus got a rope in its keel.
 After the exercises ended on 1 November something new happened with Cerberus.
 It had been decided that it would go back to Amsterdam, but would stay in service during the winter.